jordimartinezmath/jordimartinezmath.github.io/index.md

 - Markdown for a math quote:
-> God is always doing geometry
+> In the end, the love you take is equal to the love you make
-> -- Plato
+> -- The Beatles